 Mixed activity safari camps offer a variety of safari activities all year - open 4x4 game drives, bush walks, boating and mokoro trips on the water.

-These Okavango mixed activity camps offer a variety of both water and land-based safari activities throughout the year.
+These Okavango Delta mixed activity camps offer a variety of both water and land-based safari activities throughout the year.
 Not just during the Okavango flood from July to October.
-This is particularly useful if you have limited time and don’t have time to visit two camps in different areas.
+This is particularly useful if you have limited time and don’t have time to visit two camps in different parts of the Delta.

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started

 They call Nxabega “the Gentlemen”.
 Lighter woods are now used but there’s still quite a manly feel to the lodge.
 All in all, it runs very well and I would recommend it.
 The main areas were looking very outdated but a refurbishment is about to start to bring the lodges area up to the same standard/décor look & feel as the new tents.
 The tented rooms are looking very good with a great combination of fresh, light woods with a traditional safari feel and colours.
 Spacing is the only real issue as the bedroom area seems a little tight.
 The little foyer is not really needed and this could be converted to the luggage area.
 The bathroom is very spacious (and they could have incorporated the luggage /dressing area in here as well rather than behind the bed, but anyway….).
 We had good game viewing with water activities available on the permanent channels.
 The Staff are well established, experienced and very knowledgeable.

 There was no air conditioning, only a standing fan in the room.
 The camp runs on generator power so all gets switched off 1 hour after last guest goes to bed then back on 1 hour prior to wake up (around 4/5am) depending on season.

 Note: Nxabega had a rooms refurbishment earlier in the year but the main lodge area is being refurbished now (Jan-Feb 2017).